 - Method of application Pupillage Gateway

-- Required degree grade Ordinarily, 1st class (law or non-law)
+- Required degree grade ordinarily a first class degree (law or non-law)

 Type of work undertaken